ASCVD Risk Reduction Initiative

 Funding

-Institute for Translational Medicine and Therapeutics, University of Pennsylvania Perelman School of Medicine (Clinical and Translational Science Awards Program of the National Institutes of Health)
+Institute for Translational Medicine and Therapeutics, University of Pennsylvania Perelman School of Medicine (Clinical and Translational Science Awards Program of the National Institutes of Health) with institutional support from Penn Medicine

 Opportunity